 About the wine:

-Everything about this Persian wine is deep and powerful: the dark garnet color, the aromas of blackcurrant, red berries, and spices, and the high-quality but still youthful tannins, well supported by the oak and a subtle acidity—the hallmark of this beautiful Savoyard grape variety, now rescued from obscurity.
+Everything about this Persian wine is deep and powerful: the dark garnet color, the aromas of blackcurrant, red berries, and spices, and the high-quality but still young tannins, well supported by the oak and a subtle acidity—the hallmark of this beautiful Savoyard grape variety that has been rescued from obscurity.
 One to watch.

 About the estate: